Kuifje02/vrpy/docs/solving_options.rst

 Pricing strategy
 ~~~~~~~~~~~~~~~~

-By default, at each iteration the sub problem is solved optimally with a bidirectional dynamic programming, with the `cspy` library.
+In theory, at each iteration, the sub problem is solved optimally.
+VRPy does so with a bidirectional labeling algorithm with dynamic halfway point :cite:`tilk2017asymmetry` from the `cspy` library.

 This may result in a slow convergence.
 To speed up the resolution, there are two ways to change this pricing strategy: